agsb/minute/README.md

 Also Alt and Ctr keys are used for shortcuts in applications menus as definided keybindings. https://en.wikipedia.org/wiki/Keyboard_shortcut

-Many keyboards have extra functionalities mapped with extra keys ( Meta, AltGr, Win, Fn, Menu, etc).
+Many keyboards have extra functionalities mapped with extra keys ( Meta, Opt, Cmd, AltGr, Win, Fn, Menu, etc).

 In any case a keyboard could be in diferent states, as keys are software mapped to dedicated functions.